 The course emphasizes real-world application by examining theory and analyzing crisis communications case studies to learn from real examples of strategy and execution.
 Students will gain an understanding of crisis communications management, including awareness of crisis situations, planning, flexibility and awareness of the needs of key publics.

 By the conclusion of the course, participants should have developed a deeper understanding of the range of issues and potential crises facing organizations and an enhanced appreciation of communication strategies and tactics that can be brought to bear in such situations.

 PUR 6608 International Public Relations

-Public relations is practiced by all types of private, public, non-for-profit, activist, and non- governmental institutions that progressively engage in building and maintaining relationships with stakeholders in many locations worldwide.
-This course explores the subjects of global and domestic diversity and multiculturalism that affect the public relations profession, the professional, the specialized practices, and the engagement of stakeholders.
-Students incorporate social and other interactive media channels in their projects and assignments to analyze the main concerns affecting the management of the public relations function, such as transnational crises; coordination and control mechanisms (i.e., integration and localization efforts); professionalism levels; trends; and the practitioners’ social roles, responsibilities, and competences.
+International public relations is practiced by all types of private, public, not-for-profit, activist, and nongovernmental organizations that progressively engage in building and maintaining relationships with stakeholders in many locations worldwide.
+This course aims to introduce and analyze the main concerns affecting the management of the public relations function, such as transnational crises; coordination and control mechanisms (i.e., integration and localization balance); professionalism levels; trends; and the practitioners’ social roles, responsibilities, and competencies.

 VIC 6316 Brand Management